MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 ## Buy storage

 In the Microsoft 365 admin center, go to the [Purchase services page](https://go.microsoft.com/fwlink/p/?linkid=868433).
+For more information, please see [Add storage space for your subscription](https://docs.microsoft.com/microsoft-365/commerce/add-storage-space?view=o365-worldwide).

 ## Server resource quota